 Put the raisins in a small bowl filled with hot water.
 Let the raisins plump up, about 10 minutes.
 Strain them through a fine mesh strainer but save the raisin water.

-Stir the milk, melted butter, and salt into the water.
+Stir warmed milk, melted butter, and salt into the water.

-With the mixer on low, gradually add the raising to the bowl and continue kneading until they are evenly distributed.
+With the mixer on low, gradually add raisins to the dough and continue kneading until they are evenly distributed.

-Cover the dough with a saran wrap or a towel and place in the warm dry place.
+Cover bowl with a plastic wrap or a towel and place in the warm dry place.
 Let rise for about an hour.

-Brush the entire surface of the dough with egg wash, leave about 1/2 inch boarder.
+Brush the entire surface of the dough with egg.

 Combine cinnamon and sugar in a small bowl and mix completely.
 Sprinkle the dough generously with cinnamon and sugar mixture.

 Roll up the dough and place it in the greased loaf pan, seam side down.